Amanda enjoys using wild harvested and homegrown herbs to make tinctures, salves, and other home remedies.

 A good mushroom hunter knows exactly where and when to look for morels.
 They know the exact weather conditions that cause large numbers to erupt from the ground.
 They know exactly where they grow.
 They mark them with a GPS locator . . . secretly.

 We were not good mushroom hunters.
 It took several years before we finally happened upon a cluster of morels on our property.
 But what a cluster it was!
-We harvested five pounds of mushrooms.
-Do the math with me now; that would be worth over $200!
-So, did we sell them and collect the cash?
+We harvested five pounds of mushrooms, worth over $200!
+Did we sell them and collect the cash?
 No. We ate them, shamelessly, every last bite.

 Do Morel Mushrooms Taste Good?

 Morels are wonderful fried in butter with a little garlic, salt, and pepper.
 They are wonderful sliced in half, fried in butter and garlic and added to a fried egg sandwich.
 They are wonderful when made into a mushroom gravy and served over mashed potatos or steak.
 They are just wonderful any way you eat them.
 Now, I hear that if you have any left over, you can dry them and save them for later.
 But I have never had any left over.

 If you are fortunate enough to live where Morels grow (or you’re thinking you might want to pay a visit to a friend or family member who lives where they grow), here are some tips for finding and harvesting these little delights.

 - Morels can be found in the spring, usually after a period of wet weather, when the ground has begun to dry.
 The erratic weather patterns we’ve had the past few years have made it more difficult to know when to look for Morels.
 But generally, in my neck of the woods, they can be found between March and May.
 If you live further north, you may find them later into the year.

 - Morels hide around tree roots.
 I have seen several that grow right out of the roots.
 They like certain types of trees best.
 I was told to look for ash and elm trees that are starting to rot or sites where these trees were cut down in recent years.